ReaSu/thgtoa/guide.md

         -   [E-Mail verification:]
         -   [User details checking:]
         -   [Proof of ID verification:]
-        -   [IP Filters:]
+        -   [IP filters:]
-        -   [Browser and Device Fingerprinting:]
+        -   [Browser and device fingerprinting:]
         -   [Human interaction:]
-        -   [User Moderation:]
+        -   [User moderation:]
-        -   [Behavioral Analysis:]
+        -   [Behavioral analysis:]
         -   [Financial transactions:]
         -   [Sign-in with some platform:]
         -   [Live Face recognition and biometrics (again):]
         -   [Manual reviews:]
-    -   [Getting Online:]
+    -   [Getting online:]
         -   [Creating new identities:]
-        -   [The Real-Name System:]
+        -   [The real-name system:]
         -   [About paid services:]
         -   [Overview:]
         -   [How to share files or chat anonymously:]
-        -   [Redacting Documents/Pictures/Videos/Audio safely:]
+        -   [Redacting documents/pictures/videos/audio safely:]
         -   [Communicating sensitive information to various known organizations:]
         -   [Maintenance tasks:]
 -   [Backing-up your work securely:]
-    -   [Offline Backups:]
+    -   [Offline backups:]
-        -   [Selected Files Backups:]
+        -   [Selected files backups:]
-        -   [Full Disk/System Backups:]
+        -   [Full disk/system backups:]
-    -   [Online Backups:]
+    -   [Online backups:]
         -   [Files:]
         -   [Information:]
-    -   [Synchronizing your files between devices Online:]
+    -   [Synchronizing your files between devices online:]
 -   [Covering your tracks:]
     -   [Understanding HDD vs SSD:]
-        -   [Wear-Leveling.]
+        -   [Wear-leveling:]
-        -   [Trim Operations:]
+        -   [Trim operations:]
-        -   [Garbage Collection:]
+        -   [Garbage collection:]
         -   [Conclusion:]
-    -   [How to securely wipe your whole Laptop/Drives if you want to erase everything:]
+    -   [How to securely wipe your whole laptop/drives if you want to erase everything:]
         -   [Linux (all versions including Qubes OS):]
         -   [Windows:]
         -   [MacOS:]
-    -   [How to securely delete specific files/folders/data on your HDD/SSD and Thumb drives:]
+    -   [How to securely delete specific files/folders/data on your HDD/SSD and thumb drives:]
         -   [Windows:][4]
-        -   [Linux (non Qubes OS):]
+        -   [Linux (non Qubes OS):]~~~ further down you have Qubes OS first, then non Qubes OS.
+It's OK if this is on purpose, should be switched otherwise.
         -   [Linux (Qubes OS):]
         -   [MacOS:][5]
     -   [Some additional measures against forensics:]
-        -   [Removing Metadata from Files/Documents/Pictures:]
+        -   [Removing metadata from files/documents/pictures:]
         -   [Tails:]
         -   [Whonix:][6]
         -   [MacOS:][7]